Jan 8th, 2014

 While we might hope that this ruling will also be extended to foreclosures which also become non-recourse under CA CCP Sec.
 580(d), we are all thankful for what we’ve been given and hope that the rising real estate market will lift all upside down owners to at least a break-even position.

 If you are facing a possible tax issue because of a 2013 short sale or anticipate one in 2014, be sure to consult your own accountant in advance so that you can know the full impacts of cancellation of debt income on your situation.
 Remember, there are at least five separate and distinct exemptions to avoid this taxation.
 At least one may apply to you.

-BPE Law has been assisting our clients with their real estate, business, and other legal needs ever since we started doing business.
+BPE Law has been assisting our clients with their real estate, business, estate planning, and other legal needs ever since we started doing business nearly 20 years ago.
 We’re active in the communities in which we live and in protecting and expanding our clients’ opportunities for business and real estate ownership … and providing assistance when they’re challenged.
-If you have questions concerning real estate, business, or any other legal matter, give us a call at (916) 966-2260 or e-mail me at firstname.lastname@example.org.
+If you have questions concerning your estate plans, real estate, business, or any other legal matter, give us a call at (916) 966-2260 or e-mail me at firstname.lastname@example.org.
 Our $200 flat fee consult for new clients may get you the answers you need for the questions you have.